 Please always reply to helpdesk with the proper subject line.

-If you receive duplicate messages, please reply to the email containing the RT# so the owner can ensure no more duplicants are sent.
+If you receive duplicate messages, please reply to the email containing the ServiceHub Incident # so the owner can ensure no more duplicates are sent.

 To improve the quality of service, we try to make the subject line as clear as possible.
-Since the RT# is the identity of the ticket, the change of the subject line wording is a safe practice.
+Since the ServiceHub Incident # is the identity of the ticket, the change of the subject line wording is a safe practice.

 If you notice the new subject line does not reflect the issues, please let us know as soon as possible.

 If you contacted helpdesk using your SFU account, you can check the status of your inquiries.
-Please go to this web page and key in the RT# (only the digits) and you can view all the messages related to this ticket.
+Please login this web page and you can view all the tickets you submitted.

 Please click here for information about using your own laptop.